laetitia-teo/spatial-sim/README.md

 ## Replicating experiments

-This is done in two steps: first, generate the configuration file for the wanted experiment; second, launch the created runfile.
+Experiment replication is done in two steps: first, generate the configuration file for the wanted experiment; second, launch the created runfile.

 ### Identification